R1DF/QuadraticEquationSolver3/README.md

 1. Check the Releases section of the repository.
 2. Click on the latest (probably the only) published release.
 3. Download the `.exe` file in the specified release.

+## Notes
+1. I don't accept any PRs to this repository.
+It's just a simple quadratic equation solver.<br>
+2. If you wish to download the source code and test it, the oldest Python version that this will run on is 3.6.